bhf/aeron-cache/README.md

 ### Helm and K8s

+The scripts assume you've got a minikube profile setup called "aeroncache".

+You can build and push images too your cluster using buildImages-minikube.sh

 You can see example k8s config in folders called "k8s" in application modules.
+Look for scripts called apply-k8s.sh which are used to apply the config to your minikube cluster.

 In ```/k8s/helm/``` there are some Helm charts which are a work in progress.

 ## Subscribe to Multiple Caches over Websocket